Nordic Catholic Church

-The Nordic Catholic Church (NCC; den nordisk-katolske kirke), formerly known as the Lutheran Free Synod of Norway, is an Old Catholic church body of high church Lutheran patrimony, that is based in Norway.
+The Nordic Catholic Church (NCC; den nordisk-katolske kirke), formerly known as the Lutheran Free Synod of Norway, is an Old Catholic church body patrimony, that is based in Norway.
 The church is a member of the Union of Scranton.

 History

 The Nordic Catholic Church was founded in 1999 by a group of traditional-minded people belonging to the "orthodox opposition" in the Lutheran state Church of Norway when they left the state church due to, for example, the ordination of women to the priesthood and episcopate.
 During the process both the Free Synod of the Evangelical Lutheran Church of Sweden and the Anglican Forward in Faith organisation were kept fully informed.
 In Sweden it was paralleled by the foundation of the Mission Province of the Evangelical Lutheran Church of Sweden.
 Bishop Roald Nikolai, with respect to the name of the denomination, emphasized that Lutherans have historically referred to themselves as "catholic":